Kibria7533/argo-deployments/README.md

 ### 1.Add repo to argocd & Root Application (`app-of-apps.yaml`)

-# Go to your argo ui and the repo
+# Go to your argo ui and add the repo

 then